rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 But Philip found himself at Azotus, and as he passed through he preached the gospel to all the towns until he came to Caesarea. ^0840

 But Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest ^0901

 and asked him for letters to the synagogues at Damascus, so that if he found any belonging to the Way, men or women, he might bring them bound to Jerusalem. ^0902

-Now as he went on his way, he approached Damascus, and suddenly a light from heaven shone around him. ^0903
+Now as he went on his way, he approached Damascus, and suddenly a light from heaven flashed around him. ^0903

 And falling to the ground he heard a voice saying to him, Saul, Saul, why are you persecuting me? ^0904